 Billy Graham popularized the sinner’s prayer in his gospel tracts, beginning in the 1950s with Steps to Peace with God.

 The sinner’s prayer was also popularized by Bill Bright and Campus Crusade for Christ.

 It was Jack Hyles who popularized sinner’s prayer soul winning among Independent Baptists.
 This was the emphasis of his soul winning books and annual Pastor’s Schools.
 He said, “You must try to get them to pray.”

-At a recent Bible conference, some men challenged me, saying, “What about the sinner’s prayer?
+At a Bible conference a few years ago, some men challenged me, saying, “What about the sinner’s prayer?
 Do you believe in using the sinner’s prayer?”